Stanford-NavLab/decor/gpu_plan.md

     • [ ] Introduce Triton kernels only after the torch prototype matches CPU results and profiling shows the expected bottlenecks.
     • [x] Cache the |s|^p lookup table on device and share it between kernels.
     • [x] Add regression tests that compare GPU delta values against the NumPy baseline across representative (n, T, p) tuples.
-    • [ ] Benchmark the torch delta map path to set a target for the later Triton kernels and record baseline throughput in the plan.
+    • [x] Benchmark the torch delta map path to set a target for the later Triton kernels and record baseline throughput in the plan.
-    • [ ] Document GPU delta integration steps (data transfers, dtype expectations, cache semantics) for future Triton porting.
+    • [x] Document GPU delta integration steps (data transfers, dtype expectations, cache semantics) for future Triton porting.
+    • [x] Implement torch-side `update_corr_one_flip` and `apply_flip_inplace` helpers that mirror the CPU packed-layout updates exactly and add parity tests to guard future refactors.
     • Stage 3 (incremental updates and optimizer loop)
     • Implement the update_corr_one_flip and per-row delta refresh kernels.
     • Extend AdaptiveKGreedyCodeOptimizer to call the GPU helpers while keeping a CPU fallback path for debugging.
     • Measure end-to-end behaviour, add mixed-device regression tests, and document troubleshooting steps (dtype mismatches, device sync costs).
+    • Promote the new torch helpers into the optimiser loop so flips stay on device without rebuilding correlation caches from NumPy.

 ⸻